Gordey Levchenko

+Biography

 Born at Dubrovka, Ukraine, a part of the Russian Empire, in 1897, Levchenko joined the Imperial Russian Navy in 1913.
 He graduated from training in 1914 and in 1916 graduated as a non-commissioned artillery officer from the Kronstadt class.
 He participated in World War I, the October Revolution and the Russian Civil War.
 He was involved in the storming the Winter Palace, and fought against the White forces of General Nikolai Yudenich.
-Levchenko became a member of the Russian Communist Party (b) 1919 and in took part in suppressing the mutiny at the Krasnaya Gorka fort and the Kronstadt Rebellion.
+Levchenko became a member of the Russian Communist Party (b) 1919 and in took part in suppressing the mutiny at the Krasnaya Gorka fort and the Kronstadt rebellion.

 Levchenko graduated from the Naval School in 1922 and was assigned to serve with the Baltic Fleet.
 In 1927 he was appointed to command the destroyer Artyom.
 In 1930, after completing courses at the Naval Academy, he took command of the cruiser Aurora and a detachment of training ships.
 Between January 1932 and January 1933 he commanded the Caspian Flotilla, and from January 1933 to August 1935 he commanded the battleship division of the Baltic Fleet.
 In August 1935 he was demoted for the loss of the submarine B-3 during exercises.
 In 1935–37, he commanded the destroyer squadron of the Black Sea Fleet.

 From August 1937 to January 1938 Levchenko was Chief of Staff of the Baltic Fleet, and from January 1938 to April 1939 commanded the Baltic Fleet.
 On 3 April 1939 he was promoted to "flagman 1st rank" and became Deputy Commissar of the Navy.
 On 4 June 1940 he was promoted to vice admiral, and went to the Southern Front during the Second World War, where he participated in the battles of Odessa, Mykolaiv and Sevastopol.
 On 22 October 1941 he took command of the troops in the Crimea, until early November 1941.
 With the fall of Kerch to Axis forces that month, Levchenko was arrested on a charge of inciting defeatism and panic.
 Grigory Kulik testified against him, and Levchenko was sentenced to 10 years in prison on 25 January 1942.
 He was pardoned on 31 January, though he was demoted to captain 1st rank on 19 March 1942.